LEO0331/Mini_projects/CodingPractice/leetcode1_two-sum.md

 Hash table, Array

 # Solution
-Use Map to check whether target-current value has shown
+Use Map to check whether the value of target minus current has shown

 ```
 /*